manishgithubit/DevOps-Task/README.md

 - External Secret Management Tools:
   Other external secret management tools such as AWS Secrets Manager, Google Cloud Secret Manager, or Azure Key Vault can also be used to store and manage secrets.

-To deploy secrets, I would use Kubernetes' built-in secret management feature to create secrets and then mount them as environment variables or files within containers.

 # d.
 Testing Infrastructure Scalability

 To test how well the infrastructure scales when many requests come in, I would use a combination of the following tools and techniques: